 - Metronomic therapy, which uses frequent, low-dose chemotherapy to attack the blood system that feeds the melanoma

 - Adoptive T-cell therapy, which transfuses lymphocytes to enhance immunity against melanoma

 - Tumor and blood bank, to identify markers of melanoma for use in the development of new therapies

 We have many active trials that are enrolling patients across the system.

 A clinical trial/study is research in which people can participate and is one of the final steps in the process to look for better ways to prevent, diagnose or treat your condition.
 The purpose of a clinical trial/study is to research the effectiveness of a treatment, medication, experimental drug, or device.
 Many of the "standard treatments" that patients receive today were developed based on the results of previous clinical trials.

-View the list of melanoma and skin clinical trials with which this cancer care program is currently involved.
-Consider joining a trial today.
-You could help change the future of medicine.
+View a list of our melanoma and skin clinical trials.
+Consider joining a trial today—you could help change the future of medicine.